Anxiety and ADHD

 This article will explore the connection between anxiety and ADHD, the symptoms experienced by those with both conditions and how they can impact individuals' lives.

-The Intersection of Anxiety And ADHD
+The Intersection of Anxiety and ADHD

-Comorbidity of Anxiety And ADHD
+Comorbidity of Anxiety and ADHD

 Research indicates that individuals with ADHD are more likely to experience anxiety disorders than those without ADHD.
 The coexistence of these conditions, known as comorbidity, is quite common.